Make Fun Of Life!

 “The smallest piece of silver which can qualify as a wedding gift is a marmalade spoon.” -Charles W. Morton

-For a Lucky Bride
+For A Lucky Bride

 Something old,